Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

 ### Create a new container

-Use `BlobServiceClient.getContainerClient()` to create a new container.
+Use `BlobServiceClient.getContainerClient()` to get a container client instance then create a new container resource.

 ```javascript
 // Create a container
 const containerName = `newcontainer${new Date().getTime()}`;
 const containerClient = blobServiceClient.getContainerClient(containerName);
 const createContainerResponse = await containerClient.create();
 console.log(`Create container ${containerName} successfully`, createContainerResponse.requestId);
 ```